Neural-networks model for force prediction in multi-principal-element alloys: Results and Discussion

-The effect of voxel resolution and different voxelization methods on the training of the CNN model is an important aspect to test the proposed framework.
-In Fig.~\ref{Fig2}, we have discussed training and validation losses for at three resolutions of the voxel grids within \textit{ibb}.
+In Fig.~\ref{Fig2}, we have discussed training and validation losses at three resolutions of the voxel grids within \textit{ibb}.
 For \textit{obb} methods.
 The results in Fig.~\ref{Fig2}a-d indicates that the \textit{obb} is more effective than the \textit{ibb}.
 For \textit{obb} in Fig.~\ref{Fig2}a-b, training and validation losses are around 0.02 and 0.01, respectively, at the (8$\times$8$\times$8) voxel resolution.
-Further increase in resolution only marginally improves the performance (validation) for the \textit{obb}, i.e., the voxel grid for the \textit{obb} need to be greater than or equal to 8 in order to minimize the losses.
+Further increase in resolution only marginally improves the performance (validation) for the \textit{obb}, i.e., the voxel grid for the \textit{obb} needs to be greater than or equal to 8 in order to minimize the losses.
 Therefore, we set the voxel resolution to 8$\times$8$\times$8 for \textit{obb} for optimum performance.

-To show the effectiveness of voxelization framework with respect to conventional neural network, we plot a comparison of validation losses in Fig.~\ref{Fig2}e at different resolutions.
-We found that the CNN with \textit{obb} method outperformed the fully connected deep neural-network representing a dense configuration.
-However, for the \textit{ibb} voxelization, the performance was poor in comparison to a full dense configuration, while for the \textit{obb} methodology shows significant reduction in the losses, implying an enhanced accuracy.
-The losses (validation) for the dense network is around 0.02 while the \textit{obb} at (16$\times$16$\times$16) voxel resolution yields a loss around 0.0075.
-Thus, the inherent nature of the CNN to learn the local features more effectively and perform well even with a higher number of learning parameters can be utilized to develop network architectures to generate the potential energy surface for complex multi-component alloy systems more effectively than the use of traditional dense networks.
+To show the effectiveness of the voxelization framework with respect to a conventional neural network, we plot a comparison of validation losses in Fig.~\ref{Fig2}e at different resolutions.
+We found that the CNN with \textit{obb} method outperformed the fully connected deep neural network representing a dense configuration.
+However, for the \textit{ibb} voxelization, the performance was poor in comparison to a full dense configuration, while for the \textit{obb} methodology shows a significant reduction in the losses, implying an enhanced accuracy. {The validation losses for the dense network is around 0.02 while the \textit{obb} at (16$\times$16$\times$16) voxel resolution yields a loss around 0.0075 (loss was defined as a dimensionless quantity scaled by max(F$_{x,y,z}$)).} The inherent nature of the CNN to learn local feature more effectively and perform well even with a higher number of learning parameters can be utilized to develop network architectures to generate the potential energy surface for complex multi-component alloy systems more effectively than the use of traditional dense networks.